Yrahcaz7/The-Septenary-Forest/docs/main-mod-info.md

 - `update(diff)`: **optional**.
 This function is called every game tick.
 Use it for any passive resource production or time-based things. `diff` is the time since the last tick.

+- `onReset(resettingLayer)`: **optional**.
+This function is called whenever any layer resets.
+Use this to reset any added player data that needs resetting based on `resettingLayer`.

 ## Less important things

 - `backgroundStyle`: A CSS object containing the styling for the background of the full game.
 Can be a function!